jkang1643/OliveLandingPage/README.md

 # Olive Landing Page
+by Joseph Kang

 A beautiful, animated landing page for the Olive Mediterranean Christian App.
+Created by Joseph Kang

 ## Features